Discover the Craziest Chinese Characters

 All part of the fun of learning Chinese, right?

-Let’s dig and check out our definitive guide to the most complicated Chinese characters and share them with you.
+Let’s dig and check out some of the most complicated Chinese characters and share them with you.

 Most Complex Chinese Characters #1 – Cū 麤 (Rough/Coarse)